 Talk about summer or winter activities

-Depending on the time of year, there are a wealth of activities that people get up to.
+Depending on the time of year, there is a wealth of activities that people get up to.
 If it is the summer, you can talk about beach holidays and time by the pool.
 You can talk about long summer walks and BBQs.
 If it is winter, then there is skiing or building that snowman or the snow angel you created with your kids.

 Talk about volunteering